Septic Systems

 - Leach lines can be constructed with either rock and pipe or other approved materials that would include plastic chambers

-- Horizontal seepage pits are restricted to sites with uniform soil conditions and average percolation rates not exceeding 30 minutes per inch
+- Deep beds are restricted to sites with uniform soil conditions and average percolation rates not exceeding 30 minutes per inch

 - Vertical seepage pits are restricted to coastal sedimentary basins that have degraded groundwater caused by salt water intrusion